rodneyshupe/Cookbook/Recipes/Sides/RoastedBrusselsSprouts.rst

    browned and tender, 10 to 12 minutes longer.
 Transfer to serving platter, season with salt and pepper to taste, and serve.

 Variations
 ----------

-**Roasted Brussels Sprouts with Walnuts and Lemon** \* After transferring to serving platter, toss with 3 tablespoons melted unsalted butter, 1 tbsp lemon juice, and 1/3 cup finely chopped roasted walnuts.
+**Roasted Brussels Sprouts with Walnuts and Lemon** \* After transferring to serving platter, toss with 3 tablespoons melted unsalted butter, 1 tablespoon lemon juice, and 1/3 cup finely chopped roasted walnuts.

 **Roasted Brussels Sprouts with Garlic, Red Pepper Flakes, and Parmesan.** \* Between steps 1 and 2: heat 3 tablespoons of olive oil in